Law of the Republic of Ireland: Constitutional law

 The Irish Constitution was enacted by a popular plebiscite held on 1 July 1937, and came into force on 29 December of the same year.
 The Constitution is the cornerstone of the Irish legal system and is held to be the source of power exercised by the legislative, judicial and executive branches of government.
 The Irish Supreme Court and High Court exercise judicial review over all legislation and may strike down laws if they are inconsistent with the constitution.

 The Constitution can be amended only by referendum.
 A proposal to amend the Constitution is introduced into Dáil Éireann (the lower house of parliament) as a bill and if passed by the Dáil, and passed or deemed to have been passed by the Senate (the upper house), is put to the people.
 Only Irish citizens resident in the state may vote.
 There is no threshold for such referendums and a simple majority of voters is sufficient for a proposal to be passed.
-Once passed by the people the President signs the referendum bill into law.
+Once passed by the people, the President signs the referendum bill into law.
 As of November 2011, there have been 33 such referendums: 23 of which were approved by the people and 10 of which were rejected.
 The constitution was also amended twice during an initial transitional period of three years following the election of the first President of Ireland when amendments could be made without recourse to the people.

 Statute law

 Modern-day statute law is made by the bicameral National Parliament — more commonly known by its Irish name, the Oireachtas.
 Acts of the Oireachtas are split into sequentially numbered sections and may be cited by using a short title which gives the act a title roughly based on its subject matter and the year in which it was enacted.
-While the Oireachtas is bicameral, the upper house, the Senate, has little power which at most allows the Senate to delay rather than veto legislation, something that has only happened twice since 1937.
+While the Oireachtas is bicameral, the upper house, the Senate (or Seanad), has little power which at most allows the Senate to delay rather than veto legislation, something that has only happened twice since 1937.

 Article 50 of the Constitution of Ireland carried over all laws that had been in force in the Irish Free State prior to its coming into force on 29 December 1937, insofar as these laws were not repugnant to the new constitution.
 A similar function had been fulfilled by Article 73 of the Constitution of the Irish Free State, which carried overall legislation that had in force in Southern Ireland, insofar as these laws were not repugnant to the Constitution of the Irish Free State.
-As a result, while the Irish state has been in existence for less than one hundred years, the statute book stretches back in excess of 800 years.
+As a result, while the Irish state has been in existence for a century, the statute book stretches back in excess of 800 years.
 By virtue of the Statute Law Revision Act 2007, the oldest Act currently in force in Ireland is the Fairs Act 1204.
 The statute law of Ireland includes law passed by the following: